Nuitka/Nuitka-website/doc/posts/nuitka-release-0617.rst

    than unknown, allowing for many optimizations to still work on them., esp. for immutable value

--  Enhanced autoformat for rest documents, bullet list spacing is now consistent and spelling of organisational is unified automatically.
+-  Enhanced auto-format for rest documents, bullet list spacing is now consistent and spelling of organisational is unified automatically.

 -  Moved icon conversion functionality to separate module, so it can be